Understanding require and Friends in Ruby

 treat it like a library, and bypass the load path, this is the tool for you.

-.
-So far, the only use I've mentioned for require
+more about require.
+So far, the only use I've mentioned for require is

 executing code on the load path (code that would be considered a library).